audax/pypo/README.rst

 Features
 --------

--  Adding links to the users own link list
+-  Adding links and fetch their summaries and titles
--  Fetch summary and title from those links
--  Add tags
+-  Links can have multiple tags
 -  Search by title, url and tags
+-  Filter by tags

 Installation
 ------------